PaulDevelop/Library.Auth/README.md

 - exceptionPaths

-    An array of resource url patterns, which must not be checked and therefore useful for urls of login forms etc.
+    An array of resource url patterns, which must not be checked and therefore useful for example for the urls of login forms.
+You may use the *%baseHost%* variable.

+To add a new access restriction, call the *addAccessRestriction* method:

 ```php
 $authorisator->addAccessRestriction(
     new AccessRestriction(